Tales from the Crypt (TV series): Format

-Each episode begins with a tracking shot leading to the front door of the decrepit mansion of the Cryptkeeper, the show's host.
-Once inside, the camera tilts down from the foyer to the hallways and stairways, finally descending into the basement.
-The Cryptkeeper then comes out from his coffin, cackling wildly.
+Each episode begins with a tracking shot leading across the grounds of a decrepit mansion during a thunderstorm at night.
+Once inside the front entrance, the camera pans across the foyer and main stairway before moving into an adjoining room, where a secret door opens in a wall.
+The camera descends a winding flight of stairs and advances through another door into the artifact-filled basement, stopping on a coffin from which the Cryptkeeper, the show's host, emerges with a wild cackle.
 Green slime pours down over the screen as the main title appears.
-The Cryptkeeper is depicted as an animated corpse, as opposed to the original comics in which he was a living human being.
+The Cryptkeeper is depicted as an animated corpse, rather than a living human as in the comics.

 The wisecracking Cryptkeeper, performed by a team of puppeteers such as Van Snowden, Mike Elizalde, Frank Charles Lutkus, Patty Maloney, David Arthur Nelson, Anton Rupprecht, Shaun Smith, David Stinnent, Mike Trcic, and Brock Winkless, and voiced by John Kassir, then introduced the episode with intentionally stereotyped jokes and mostly puns, e.g., his frequent greeting to viewers: "Hello, Boils and Ghouls" or "Hello, Kiddies".
 Each episode was self-contained, and was bookended by an outro sequence, again involving the Cryptkeeper.
 Comic book cover art was created by Mike Vosburg and Shawn McManus.